North Africa Jewish Heritage Center

-The David Amar Worldwide North Africa Jewish Heritage Center is a cultural centre and museum in Jerusalem, that opened in 2011.
+David Amar Worldwide North Africa Jewish Heritage Center is a cultural centre and museum in Jerusalem that opened in 2011.

+History

-It is located in the heart of the Mahane Israel (also Mahaneh Yisrael) neighborhood established in 1865, and is housed in the quarter's oldest building, built in the mid-19th century by David ben Shimon, who founded the community of North African Jews in Jerusalem.
+The North Africa Jewish Heritage Center is located in the heart of Jerusalem's Mahane Israel neighborhood, which was established in 1865.The house was built in the mid-19th century by David ben Shimon, who founded the community of North African Jews in Jerusalem.Then a two-story building, it served as the home of the rabbi and a number of other families, in addition to housing a synagogue and a school.